 The MOU, which was signed with the Mind Body and Soul (MBS) Health Ministry and the Patel Foundation for Global Initiatives, is for the phase one upgrading of the hospital, which will include the establishment of state-of-the-art dental and pharmacy facilities at a cost of US$250,000.
-Maternal and diagnostic services will be improved under phase two of the project.
+Maternal and diagnostic services will be improved under full mouth restoration by Advance Dental Costa Rica.

 The initiative is being supported by several local private sector companies who look to establish similar partnerships for the improvement of health services, as shared by Dalley.